Improved Group Robustness via Classifier Retraining on Independent Splits: Experiments

-In this section, we consider the setting where only group labels from the validation set are available, and the training set is treated as a group-unlabeled set \citep{liu2021jtt, nam2022ssa}.
-Most methods in this setting employ some pseudo-labeling approach to generate pseudo-group-labels that are then used to train a \textit{new} network via a robust algorithm like GDRO.
-On the other hand, CROIS simply uses half of the validation set for classifier retraining and the other half for model selection and does not rely on pseudo-labeling.
-CROIS also reuses the initial model for the retraining phase, making CROIS closer to that of a 1 phase procedure with additional fine-tuning.
+\textbf{Setup.} In this section, we consider the setting where group labels $D_L$ are available only from the standard validation split, where these group labels can be used for training \citep{nam2022ssa} or model selection \citep{liu2021jtt}.
+Here, the training split is treated as the group-unlabeled set $D_U$.
+Most methods in this setting employ some pseudo-labeling approach to generate pseudo group labels that are then used to train a \textit{new} network via a robust algorithm like group DRO.
+On the other hand, our method simply uses half of $D_L$ for classifier retraining $D'_L$ and the other half for model selection $D^{(val)}_L$ and does not rely on pseudo-labeling.
+Our method also reuses the initial model for the retraining phase, making our method closer to that of a single-phase procedure with additional fine-tuning.

-We compare CROIS against JTT \citep{liu2021jtt} and SSA \citep{nam2022ssa} in Table \ref{tab:only-val-set}.
-We report the Test Average (\textit{Avg Acc}) and Worst-Group Accuracy (\textit{Wg Acc}).
-The results in Table \ref{tab:only-val-set} show that CROIS outperforms JTT on all 4 datasets and SSA on 3 datasets using default parameters.
+\textbf{Results.} In Table \ref{tab:only-val-set}, we compare our method against JTT \citep{liu2021jtt} and SSA \citep{nam2022ssa}, where we report the mean and one standard deviation of the test average (\textit{Avg Acc}) and worst-group Accuracy (\textit{Wg Acc}) across 3 random seeds.
+There, our method outperforms JTT on all 4 datasets and SSA on 3 datasets using default parameters.
+Note that, unlike our method and SSA, JTT only uses available group labels for model selection.
+However, JTT requires training many models across two phases, which can be expensive.
+Furthermore, JTT's model selection can be quite sensitive (see Section 5.4 of \cite{liu2021jtt}).
+SSA alleviates this problem of JTT by more efficiently utilizing group labels to infer pseudo-labeling.
+Finally, our method dispenses altogether with pseudo-labeling while still achieving competitive performance.